grim7reaper/INIConfig/README.md

 Description
 -----------

-The INI format was introduced by Microsoft with the Windows 1.0 in 1985.
-The use of this file format spreads among software running on this operating system, and later on software running on other operating systems, such as Unix-like.
+The INI format was introduced by Microsoft with Windows 1.0 in 1985.
+The use of this file format spread among softwares running on this operating system and later on software running on other operating systems, such as Unix-like.
-It is used to store configuration data, it is less complex and more readable (but also less powerful) than XML files.
+It is used to store configuration data in a form less complex and more readable (but also less powerful) than XML files.

 More information about INI files can be found on the [Wikipedia Page](http://en.wikipedia.org/wiki/INI_file).